cloudnativenow/heracles-docs/docs/hla-workshop-installation-guide.md

 ## Install the required ITOM plugins for the Workshop

 1. Login to your NOW Instance as an Administrator
-2. Navigate to the **System Definition > Plugins** and install the following plugins:
+2. Navigate to the **System Definition > Plugins** and install or activate the following plugins:

    | Plugin Name |  Plugin ID   |